13 Things You Should Never Keep in Your Wallet

 Even if you aren't carrying your Social Security card itself, your SSN might show up on an even more common culprit: a Medicare card.
 Old Medicare numbers, which are valid until January 2020, are just your Social Security number with one or two letters and numbers tacked on—not too hard to decode.
 To avoid giving out one of the most serious numbers a hacker can steal, only carry your card when you have a medical appointment, says Adam Levin, founder of global identity protection and data risk services firm CyberScout and author of Swiped.
 “All other days you make a Xerox copy of it, wipe out all but one or two numbers, and on the back write the [phone] number of an emergency contact,” he says.
 That way, rescuers will still be able to get the information they need during an emergency.

 At first glance, a store or bank receipt doesn’t seem to carry much information.
 But a skilled crook can use those bits of information to steal your money more effectively, says Levin.
 For instance, someone who sees a bunch of receipts from weekday evenings at Target could shop there on a Monday night without looking suspicious to the credit card company.
 Or your credit card’s customer service department might be more likely to believe a crook who happens to know all your recent purchases.
 Or a phisher could pose as your favorite restaurant via email, putting malware on your computer when you click a link.
 “Why have a data point that, if someone could get their hands on that, would enable them to know just one more piece of the puzzle?” says Levin.
 “If I don’t need it, don’t throw it away—shred it.”
 Instead of stuffing receipts into your wallet after every purchase, ask to receive a copy via email, or store printed receipts digitally using apps like Shoeboxed.
+These are the 10 financial documents you should never throw away.

 If you make a habit of saving money at Costco or getting to the gym often, good for you!
 But now for the catch: You shouldn’t be keeping your membership cards in your wallet.
 If someone got a hold of your wallet, the thief could use those cards to get into the gym and superstore, and each would be one more card you’d need to worry about replacing.
 Keeping those cards in your car is a safer bet, says Robert Siciliano, CSP, the CEO of IDTheftSecurity.com..
 “I’m not walking to Costco—I’m driving,” he says.
 “If I need to go, it’s in the car.”
 Just make sure you never keep these 15 items in your car.